sigasi/sigasi_insights/content/faq.md

 ## Do you sell floating licenses?

-We offer floating licenses, based on the well known FlexNet (a.k.a.
+We [offer floating licenses](https://www.sigasi.com/try-buy/), based on the well known FlexNet (a.k.a.
 FlexLM) license manager.
-Floating licenses are available at a minimum volume of five licenses.
-The price is the same as for node-locked licenses.

-If your team is purchasing at least five licenses, you will have the choice between node-locked and floating licenses.

-If you currently have five node-locked licenses and you want to upgrade to floating licenses, please {{< contact-us >}}.

 ## What are the requirements for the license server?